warmlyyours/kri/content/post/7-Kitchen-Countertops.md

 {{< postImage "Eco by Consentino" "/img/7Countertops/default.webp" "/img/7Countertops/default-small.webp" >}}
 6. [Eco by Consentino®](http://ecobycosentino.com/usa/what-is-eco/)

-Eco by Consentino began when a multinational Spanish company gave a large charitable contribution to bootstrap a team of visionaries’ products which led to the formation of a recycled surface.
+Eco by Consentino began when a multinational Spanish company asserted a large charitable contribution to bootstrap a team of visionaries’ products which led to the formation of a recycled surface.
 Slabs and precuts are available to adapt to project requirements.
 Eco’s countertops can be ordered in three varying degrees of thickness.
 Every slab comes in at a hardness of 5 to 7 on the Mohs scale to give the countertop a natural flexibility and durability.

 {{< postImage "Curava" "/img/7Countertops/image.webp" "/img/7Countertops/image-small.webp" >}}
 7. [Curava](https://curava.com/)